pranjalsinha1965/Class_Assignment/README.md

 3. Declare variables to store your first name, last name, marital status, country and age in multiple lines
 4. Declare variables to store your first name, last name, marital status, country and age in a single line
 5. Declare two variables myAge and yourAge and assign them initial values and log to the browser console.

+Day-3
+1. Can undefined and null be passed as value in array and object.
+2. Difference between non-primitive and collection datatypes
+3. Explore console.log()
+4. Explore NaN and its example